codex-academy/Nelisa/3_Display_data_from_file_online.md

 # Display data from files online

-> Nelisa wants a more up to date weekly online sales report, this report should be updated daily.
+> Nelisa wants a more up to date weekly online sales report, this report should update when the weekly file change.

-Create routes that looks like `/sales/:week_name` to display sales for a given week online.
+Create a web application with a route like `/sales/:week_name` to display sales for a given week online.
 Sales should be read from the <week_name>.csv file which should be updated daily.
-The updated sales data should be visible online immediately.
+The updated sales data should be visible online immediately after the sales file changed.

+> `week_name` - is variable name - a route looks like this `/sales/week1`

 # Learning areas: